gate/gateapi-csharp/docs/SpotApi.md

 # **ListOrders**
 > List&lt;Order&gt; ListOrders (string currencyPair, string status, int? page = null, int? limit = null, string account = null, long? from = null, long? to = null, string side = null)

-List orders.
+List orders

-Note that the query results are spot order lists for spot, unified account and warehouse-by-site leverage accounts by default.  `status` is set to `open`, that is, when querying the pending order list, only pagination control of `page` and `limit` is supported. `limit` Maximum setting is only allowed to 100 .
-The `side` and `from`, `to` parameters for time range query are not supported.  `status` when querying historical delegations, in addition to pagination queries, `from` and `to` are also supported by time range queries.
-In addition, it supports setting the `side` parameter to filter one-side history.
-The parameters of the time range filtering are processed according to the order end time.
+Note that query results default to spot order lists for spot, unified account, and isolated margin accounts.
+When `status` is set to `open` (i.e., when querying pending order lists), only `page` and `limit` pagination controls are supported. `limit` can only be set to a maximum of 100.
+The `side` parameter and time range query parameters `from` and `to` are not supported.
+When `status` is set to `finished` (i.e., when querying historical orders), in addition to pagination queries, `from` and `to` time range queries are also supported.
+Additionally, the `side` parameter can be set to filter one-sided history.
+Time range filter parameters are processed according to the order end time.

 ### Example
 ```csharp